Michelin Guide suggests that housewives can cook simple Hanoi pho at home in the style of Pho Tu Lun (also known as Pho bo Au Trieu) famous in Hanoi.

 2. Reduce heat to low, add beef to broth and simmer for 4 - 5 hours.

-3. Divide the noodles into bowls.
+3. Divide the pho into bowls.

 4. Slice the beef tenderloin into thin slices.
-For well-done beef, cook the slices first.
+For well-done beef, cook the slices briefly.
 For rare beef pho, slice the beef very thinly so it cooks quickly when the hot broth is poured over.

 Source: https://tuoitre.vn/nau-pho-bo-tai-nha-theo-cach-quan-michelin-tet-nay-me-tit-20250116090322015.htm